Intermediate Python

 • You’ll automate some tasks and will learn some useful libraries

 Learning is 80% individual work!
 Completing this course will be your accomplishment and we’re here to support that journey.
-Join us on Discord for discussions and meet other learners by following this link: https://discord.gg/TTTEcu2Jju (try changing the browser in case the invitation doesn’t work).
+You can use the section at the bottom of each exercise to ask questions or help others.